0xDegenDeveloper/RabbitHoles/README.md

 The basic flow of RabbitHoles involves the following steps:

-Alice pays a small fee to dig a hole with the title "SHOWER THOUGHTS".
+- Alice pays a small fee to dig a hole with the title "SHOWER THOUGHTS".
-Her dig count is incremented, and as a reward, she is minted some RBITS.
+- Her dig count is incremented, and as a reward, she is minted some RBITS.
-Since they are ERC-20 tokens, she sends a few to Bob.
+- Since they are ERC-20 tokens, she sends a few to Bob.
   Now that the "SHOWER THOUGHTS" hole is dug, anyone can burn a rabbit inside.
   Bob decides to leave the message,

 > Who would have thought that the first shower thought to be immortalized on the blockchain would be about the very concept of storing shower thoughts on the blockchain?"

 into the hole, burning some of his RBITS.

-Bob's message is timestamped, stored in the contract, and his burn count is incremented.
+- Bob's message is timestamped, stored in the contract, and his burn count is incremented.
-`#[view]` functions can return details about holes by their title, global index, and user index.
+  `#[view]` functions can return details about holes by their title, global index, or user index.
-The same goes for rabbits by their global index, user index, and index within a hole.
+  And rabbits can be viewed by their global index, user index, or index within a hole.

 ## Technical Details